 - The next possible vMinor (v1.14.1 -to- v1.15.12)

 Only authorized users with appropriate RBAC are allowed to perform Kubernetes upgrades.

-Rafay performs an "in-place" upgrade of Kubernetes.
+The controller performs an "in-place" upgrade of Kubernetes.
 During the Kubernetes upgrade process, the nodes are cordoned (not drained) before they are upgraded.
 As a result, pods already resident on the node can remain where they are running with no loss of transient data in local volumes.